openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/gmp_ntl.rst

 Instructions for installing GMP and NTL
 =======================================

-This section describes how to install GMP and NTL onto your system, and how to use them in PALISADE.
+This section describes how to install GMP and NTL onto your system, and how to use them in OpenFHE.
 Note: scroll to the bottom for an all-in-one install script

 The standard binary install using tools like ``apt-get`` will not work, and manual installation of GMP and NTL from the source code is needed.
 The steps are detailed below.

-Installing GMP and NTL for PALISADE:
+Installing GMP and NTL for OpenFHE:
 1. First, download gmp-6.1.2.tar.lz from https://ftp.gnu.org/gnu/gmp/

 ::